luisquintanilla/mlnet-workshop/labs/07-mlops.md

 # Phase 7.0: MLOps

-In this section you'll learn how to automate the model lifecycle from training to model deployment.
+In this section you will learn how to automate the model lifecycle from training to model deployment.
 We will in addition look at some additional considerations such as data and model tests.